jawa0/ja-srend/README.md

 # ja-srend
 A convenient 3D software renderer with no dependencies.
+Well, some day.
+For now, it just outputs this test image:

 ![A test image rendered by ja-srend](./test-image.png "A sample image")